davea/spotifytracksaver/README.md

 # spotifytracksaver

-Save the currently playing Spotify track to your library &amp; a playlist
+Save the currently playing Spotify track to your library & a playlist